-Interestingly, the leaves of the plant are regularly used to make green food coloring.
-There are also some cultures that believe Dracaena angustifolia has medicinal properties.
+Interestingly, the plant leaves are regularly used to make green food coloring.
+Some cultures believe Dracaena angustifolia has medicinal properties.
+However, many people like the plant’s appearance and use it as a striking houseplant.

 Dracaena Angustifolia Quick Care Guide